Last updated on March 2nd, 2023.

 Much like bread and pastry, the rolls are best eating the same day they are baked and do not stay fresh for much longer after that.

 However, I enjoyed them for up to 3 days with a 30 seconds help from my microwave.
+Make this French Toast Casserole recipe with leftovers.

 This post contains affiliated link.